lukas-xb/chrome-extensions/README.md

 Periodically checks for predefined collection of tabs.
 If the tab was open for an hour, it's closed.
 Currently set to close tabs with OpenAI or ChatGpt.
 Extension is intentionally not packaged into .crx file so that everyone can inspect the code and uses a default "hi" icon.

+## Page to Markdown

+Allows user to scrape website page content into a markdown file and upload the file into RAG application.
+The extension is intentionally not packaged into .crx file so that everyone can inspect the code and uses a default "hi" icon.
+(Built with GHCopilot.)

 ### Installation

 1. Download the folder `chrome-extensions-autoclose-tab`.